aleksei-berezkin/typique/README.md

 ### Classnames refactoring

 Because classnames remain constants in the source code, they may get inconsistent as the project grows.
 Typique provides tools for automated detection and fixing of inconsistent classnames.
+See the [Composing Class Names](./docs/ComposingClassNames.md) guide.

 ## Performance